DeafPenguin/pytest_selenium_practice/README.md

 `commonElements/` : Folder for common classes used in the tests.

+`drivers/` : Folder for drivers files used to set up the project.

 `e2e_tests/` : Folder containing the end-to-end tests.

 `fixtures/` : Folder for fixtures used in the tests.

+`k8s/` : Folder for YAML files used to set up docker.

 `pageObjects/` : Folder for page objects used in the tests.

+`reports/` : Folder for generated reports from Allure.